-Hilarry White reveals his dreams, challenges and rewards of nonprofit work
+Hilarry White reveals dreams, rewards of nonprofit work

 Hilarry White believes passionately in the power of giving back.
 Reflecting about his work at the non-profit outreach program, Women of Substance and Men of Honor (WOSMOH) in Newbury Park, he concludes, “That’s the most fulfilling thing: giving back, doing something that matters at the end of the day.
 I don’t want to get into anything that doesn’t matter.”